trychlos/pwix-forms/README.md

 At the root of all, we have individual fields.

 Each field must be checked both on client side, and on server side.
-Check functions are mutualized, and so are all aysnc.
+Check functions are thought to be mutualized, and so are most probably aysnc.

 Fields must be checked each against others at the level of the display unit (what the user actually sees).
 For example, in a tabbed page, each tab should be created and organized following a business logical, and so should the checks (and the error messages).